ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ### **ScActionAgent**

-In addition to agents that initiate actions themselves and then perform these actions, there is a need to implement agents that perform actions initiated by other agents.
-For this class of agents, it is much easier to create a initial initiation construction in the knowledge base.

-This class can be only used for agents that should be triggered to sc-event of generating output sc-arc from `action_initiated` class.
+In multi-agent systems most of the agents are implemented to execute actions initiated by other agents.
+While `ScAgent` is useful to create broad event handling logic, using it to handle action initiations requires some boilerplate.
+We've implemented another agent class to make it easier for our users to implement action-executing agents.
 These agents are named action agents.
-Action agent performs action initiated by other agent.
+Implementing these agents requires passing action class node rather than checking initiation condition manually.

+This class can be only used for agents that should be triggered by generating an output sc-arc from `action_initiated` class node.

 ```cpp
 // File my_agent.hpp